ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/image.md

 {@snippet features/image-caption}

+## Image upload

+See the {@link features/image-upload Image upload} guide.

+## Responsive images

+Support for responsive images in CKEditor 5 is brought by the {@link features/easy-image Easy Image} feature without any additional configuration.
+Learn more how to use the feature in your project in the {@link features/easy-image#responsive-images Easy Image integration} guide.

 ## Image styles

 In simple integrations it is enough to let the user insert images, set their text alternative and the editor's job is done.
 An example of such a simple solution are e.g. [GitHub](https://github.com) comments.
 The styling of the images (for example, their maximum width and margins) is controlled by GitHub through stylesheets.